-Take a stroll down Mayfair’s Conduit Street and, towards the northern end, you’ll spot Sketch London housed within a rather grand three-story Georgian townhouse that looks different from the others surrounding it.
+Take a stroll down Mayfair’s Conduit Street and, just before you’re swept up in the buzz of Oxford Circus, you’ll spot Sketch London housed within a rather grand three-story Georgian townhouse.

-Either way, you’ve just arrived at one of the quirkiest venues in London – and one which lays a solid claim to being the most beautiful, too – Sketch.
-Originally set up in 2003 by an envelope-pushing Algerian restauranteur named Mourad Mazouz (AKA “Momo”, who made his name in Paris, opening acclaimed restaurant Au Bascou when he was a precocious 26 year old), he found the stunning venue in a dilapidated state, and bought the deed without even knowing what he would do with it.
-All he did know what that is was a) beautiful, b) had in its 220 year history been home to an extraordinary lineup of societies & institutions, including cyclists, balloonists, psychologists, and the Suffragette movement and c) it was his.
+Congratulations, you’ve just arrived at one of the quirkiest venues in London – and one which lays a solid claim to being the most beautiful, too.
+Originally set up in 2003 by an envelope-pushing Algerian restaurateur named Mourad Mazouz (AKA “Momo”, who made his name in Paris, opening acclaimed restaurant Au Bascou when he was a precocious 26 year old), he found the stunning venue in a dilapidated state, and bought the deed without even knowing what he would do with it.
+All he did know what that is was a) beautiful, b) over its 220 year history, home to an extraordinary lineup of societies & institutions, including cyclists, balloonists, psychologists, and the Suffragette movement and c) his.

-This place is fuelled by art.
+Sketch London is fuelled by art.
 It’s infused in the walls, the floors, the bathrooms, and in the food itself.
-It makes for a venue that looks like nowhere else in the city, or – dare we say – the world.
+It makes for a venue that looks like nowhere else in the city, or – dare we say it – the world…

 Here’s what you can expect to find in its five restaurants and bars…

-Just in case you were under the impression that the Gallery is where all Gagnaire poured all his ambition, allow us to correct you.
-Above it both physically and critically is The Lecture Room & Library, a slightly more refined (and – dare we say it – traditional) fine-dining restaurant.
+Just in case you were under the impression that the Gallery is where Gagnaire poured all of his ambition, allow us to correct you.
+Above it both physically and critically is The Lecture Room & Library, a slightly more refined (and arguably traditional) fine-dining restaurant.

-The food is every bit as ambitious as Momo had hoped for his new venture and – according to the two Michelin Stars the restaurant has since received – every bit as delicious too.
-On first impression, and given the veritable toolshed of cutting edges that you’ll have already been exposed to in the design of the venue, this space seems strangely understated at first.
+The food is every bit as ambitious as Momo had hoped for his new venture and – according to the three Michelin Stars the restaurant has since received – every bit as delicious too.
+On first impression, and given the veritable toolshed of cutting edges that you’ll have already been exposed to in Sketch London’s design, this space seems strangely understated at first.
 But it’s all in the details.
 The baroque veiling is painted in lush pinks and purples.
 The walls are studded to match the gentleman’s club-esque armchairs.
-The back wall in one of the rooms (there are three in all) is mirrored by tinted panels, to create perfect visual metaphor for what this place is: a uniquely interesting reflection of sumptuous luxury.
+The back wall in one of the rooms (there are three in all) is mirrored by tinted panels, to create perfect visual metaphor for what this place is: Sketch’s uniquely interesting reflection of sumptuous luxury.

-The menus here offer both a la carte, and a seven course tasting options.
-For the former, you can snag a starters described as Live Langoustines, which is thankfully only a tartare seasoned with Japanese sansho pepper, blended with a little grapefruit & watermelon, then flattened between two light, fluffy, and crunchy potatoes.
-That costs £55.
-Then we move onto the main courses.
+Since snagging that third Michelin star, the Sketch Library has switched to serving tasting menus only, which come in vegetarian or ‘lobster’ varieties – the latter of which including a starter described as Live Langoustines, which is thankfully only a tartare seasoned with Japanese sansho pepper, blended with a little grapefruit & watermelon, then flattened between two light, fluffy, and crunchy potatoes.

 Moving onto the less formalised restaurant spaces, we come to-

-This is Sketch’s patisserie by day, and one of their bars by night.
-If you’re into a little breakfast or brunch, you can grab one of the colourful chairs (complete with ballet shoes en pointe on each leg) and indulge in some pancakes with maple syrup, French toast suzette with orange sorbet & caramel sauce, or some poached tempura eggs with cream of gorgonzola & Portobello mushrooms.
+This is Sketch’s patisserie by day, and one of its bars by night.
+If you’re into a little breakfast or brunch, you can grab one of the colourful chairs (complete with ballet shoes en pointe on each leg) and indulge in some waffles with maple syrup, a Full English with bacon, black pudding and coco beans, or some poached tempura eggs with avocado and ‘sketchup’.

-Moving into the evening, the patisserie counter is freed from its pastries, and filled with ice for cocktails including a classic Hemingway Daiquiri, and their El Conde Megroni, which replaces the traditional gin with a smokey mezcal.
-And you’ll be glad to know that – although this isn’t really a beer kind of bar – the craft beer revolution has made its way over here, with some CRATE ipa on offer in bottles.
+Moving into the evening, the patisserie counter is freed from its pastries, and filled with ice for cocktails including a Lady d’Arbanville, which combines two types of vodka with elderflower liqueur and ‘Darjeeling droplets’.
+And you’ll be glad to know that – although this isn’t really a beer kind of bar – the craft beer revolution has made its way over here, with some Meantime brews on offer in bottles.

-Because you didn’t come here not to be transported to an enchanted fairytale forest filled with elegant furnishings covered in hand-painted velvet, carved oak shelves behind the bar, coloured mirrored tabletops, and a lush carpet of pine needles and life-like grass underfoot… you’ll be glad to know The Glade exists.
+You’ll be glad to know The Glade exists mainly because you didn’t come here to not be transported into an enchanted fairytale forest filled with elegant furnishings covered in hand-painted velvet, carved oak shelves behind the bar and coloured mirrored tabletops, with and a lush carpet of pine needles and life-like grass underfoot.

-An illusion that is strangely complimented by self-playing piano.
+An illusion that is strangely complimented by a self-playing piano.

-The food on offer moves from breakfast goods (some eggs benny with shallots & smoked haddock; a Full English with tomato concassé; and some Blue Mountain Coffee to wash it all down with), to a lunch offering of prawn carpaccio with pink grapefruit gel & fresh coriander; a spring lamb stew; and a Queen of Puddings with custard, cake, jam, and meringue.
+The food on offer spans from light and refreshing lunch dishes, like prawn carpaccio with pink grapefruit gel & fresh coriander or a spring lamb stew; to the indulgent Queen of Puddings with custard, cake, jam, and meringue.

 THE EAST BAR | SKETCH LONDON

-NOTE: Sketch London is open seven days a week, with spaces open at various times between 8am and midnight.
-You can reserve on their website HERE.
+NOTE: Sketch London is open seven days a week.
+It’s best to book ahead, but they do accept some walk-ins.
+You can find out more, and reserve a table, on their website HERE.

 Sketch London | 9 Conduit Street, W1S 2XG